acevezl/challengeone/README.md

 The following changes were implemented as a solution to this challenge:

+* Updated background and foreground colours to ensure there is sufficient contrast for visually impared people.

+> The light blue does not have sufficient contrast against the white fonts.

+* Added alt and title attributes with descriptive text to all images.

+> alt is for accessibility, while title is for the popup.

+* Added alt and title to all h1, h2, and h3 elements, as well as to all anchors to allow screen readers to detect and read these elements outloud.

 * Optimized images: Image sizes were reduced and files optimized for web.
 Files were saved in next-gen format to improve download speed and data consumption.

 > The images provided on the base code were massively large.

-* Updated background and foreground colours to ensure there is sufficient contrast for visually impared people.

-> I found this via Lighthouse.
-The light blue does not have sufficient contrast against the white fonts.

-* Added alt and title attributes with descriptive text to all images.

-> alt is for accessibility, while title is for the popup.

-* Switched some classes to IDs to take advantage of using an anchor for topNav while also applying styles.
+* Switched classes to IDs to take advantage of using an anchor for topNav while also applying styles.
 For example:
 > Instead of: id="online-reputation-management" class="online-reputation-management"

 > Simply use: id="online-reputation-management" by updating the class .online-reputation-management to #online-reputation management.

-* Replaced height:300px to min-height:300px.
-This allows the container to expand down when the screen resolution changes (i.e. from Desktop Viewport to Mobile)

-* Resized h1, h2, and h3 for easier readibility and contrast against background.
+* Resized h1, h2, h3, and p for easier readibility and contrast against background.

-* Re-styled containers to flex, for a fully responsive design.
+* Re-styled containers to flex, for a fully responsive design on different viewports.

+* Ran a Lighthouse report to validate performance, accessibility, best practices and SEO.

 - - -
-© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
-Confidential and Proprietary.
-All Rights Reserved.
+Luis Arnaut